 Care and Feeding of Your Starter

-Whenever you want to make a sourdough recipe, take the starter out the night before and allow it to come to room temperature.
+Whenever you want to make a sourdough recipe, take the starter out the night before so it can come to room temperature.
 Use what you need to make your recipe for bread or rolls or pancakes or cinnamon buns…whatever… and then feed the starter and place it back into the refrigerator.

 If you don’t use the starter for a week, you’ll still need to feed it.
 Discard half, feed it and put it back in the fridge.